Kuweires Military Aviation Institute: Siege during the Syrian civil war

-Kuweires Airbase was defended mostly by cadets when it fell under siege by Syrian rebels in 2013.
+Kuweires Airbase was defended mostly by cadets when it fell under siege by Syrian rebels in 2012.
 Rebel forces surrounded Kuweiris for more than a year but did not overrun it.
 As rebel infighting intensified causing their positions to collapse, ISIS took control of the siege around late 2013.
 ISIS besieged the airbase for two years, deploying heavy weapons and armoured vehicles like suicide tank VBIEDs.
 ISIS negotiators called up officers on the phone and urged them to surrender and shelled the base with leaflets promising safe passage, but no one defected.
 Twice ISIS breached the perimeter of the airbase, even reaching as far as the hardened aircraft shelters where the defenders lived, but could not capture it.

-Colonel Suhayl al-Hasan and his Tiger Forces finally broke the siege on 10 November 2015, as part of the Kuweires offensive.
+Backed by Russian air support, Colonel Suhayl al-Hasan and his Tiger Forces finally broke the siege on 10 November 2015, as part of the Kuweires offensive.
 Only 300 of 1,100 soldiers survived the siege.

 The Syrian government repaired the base immediately after lifting the siege, deploying a squadron of Aero L-39 Albatros fighter-bombers together with a Buk M1 surface-to-air missile system, operated by a combined Russian and Syrian crew, to defend the base.

 On 25 July 2024, GUR forces attacked Russian forces at the Kuweires airbase in Syria, destroying an Electronic Warfare station.
 Later that year, on 30 November, the Syrian National Army secured the airbase during the Operation Dawn of Freedom.